 It’s worth noting that the outcome of a probation review meeting should not come as a surprise.
 Performance should be discussed in depth during the probation period via regular check-ins between employees and managers.

 If an employee has not been performing as required, it may be decided that they have not passed their probation and their employment will be terminated.
 However, hiring is difficult and expensive in today’s employment market, so if the employee would like to continue in the role, an extended probation period and performance improvement plan could be offered as an alternative.
-Reasons for an extended probation period or contract termination will need to be accounted for verbally and in writing, and managers should be fully prepared to provide robust evidence.
+The cost of a poor hiring decision can be significant.

 How to tell someone they have not passed probation